RivenHexagon/NNF/PodCast-Ep3-13.md

 *   Option 1: Set the leverage to 20:1 and leave it.
-*   Option 2: If half of your trading capital is not on your brokerage account, double the leverage. the sizes of your trades are not changing in % but the account size has.
+*   Option 2: If half of your trading capital is not on your brokerage account, double the leverage.
+The sizes of your trades don't change in % but the account size does.
 This has to be balanced out.
 *   The EU passed a law in 2018 that limits the leverage to 30:1 in FX.